 Pastured Eggs Are the Gold Standard

-Compared with the official nutrient data for commercial eggs, eggs from hens raised on pasture have less cholesterol, less saturated fat, more vitamin A, more vitamin E, more beta-carotene, more folic acid, more B12 and more vitamin D. Pastured eggs also have significantly more omega-3 fats and a much more desirable and anti-inflammatory ratio of omega-3 to omega-6 fat compared to hens raised indoors.
-Besides all this, any foodie will tell you pastured eggs taste a jillion times better.
+Compared with the official nutrient data for commercial eggs, eggs from hens raised on pasture are much healthier.
+They have less cholesterol, less saturated fat, more vitamin A, more vitamin E, more beta-carotene, more folic acid, more B12 and more vitamin D. Pastured eggs also have significantly more omega-3 fats.
+Plus, they have a much more desirable and anti-inflammatory ratio of omega-3 to omega-6 fat compared to hens raised indoors.
+Besides all this, any foodie will tell you pastured eggs taste a million times better.

 What you need to know when buying eggs is simple: you want to buy eggs from hens raised on pasture.
 It is doubtful you will be able to find these organic and that’s ok, what is most important is that the hens were raised on pasture.
 Look for pastured eggs.
 You can buy pastured eggs from a local farmer or look for Vital Farms (VitalFarms.com) pastured eggs at your natural foods store.

 Egg white Omelets are not all they have cracked up to be…

 Back to egg nutrition and the question, “Are eggs healthy?”
 The thing is, eggs – yolk and all – are a very nutrient-dense food.
 One whole egg is only 70 calories with just 1.5 grams of saturated fat.
 And for those 70 calories you get a lot of bang for your paltry calorie buck.
 Much more bang we might add than if you ate 70 calories from egg whites or 70 calories from the “mother of all eggs”, chicken.
 Compared to egg whites and chicken “whole” eggs steal the nutritional show.